Top things to do in Arusha

 Short Activities to do in Arusha for your Safari in Tanzania.

 Arusha City Tours

-Visit some of Arusha’s main sites on a walking tour that’s a great way to explore the city while getting a glimpse of daily life in local neighborhoods.
+Things to do in Arusha in 24hrs: Visit some of Arusha’s main sites on a walking tour that’s a great way to explore the city while getting a glimpse of daily life in local neighborhoods.
 You’ll see the Natural History Museum, independence monuments, the Arusha Central Market, and craft shops that are ideal for picking up unique souvenirs, with a guide to share the stories behind each destination.
 You can extend your tour to Meserani Day tour as well

-Tarangire National Park-Unforgettable Safari Tanzania
+Tarangire -Unforgettable Safari Tanzania

 Tarangire National Park has up to 300 elephants, nomadic wildebeests, zebras, buffalos, impalas, gazelles, hartebeests, and elands.
 It is the most attractive wildlife outside the Serengeti ecosystem and a smorgasbord for predators.

 Tarangire National Park is one place in Tanzania where dry-country antelopes such as the stately fringe-eared oryxes and peculiar long-necked gerenuks are regularly practical.
 It is the only national park that holds the migration during the dry season and home to various species of animals.

 6 Dys Safari in Lake Manyara: Lake Manyara National Park is a protected area that hosts giant flamingo colonies, waterfowls, elephants, hippopotami, buffalos, guenons, banded mongooses, and numerous types of gazelles and antelopes.
 The park is also well known for its “tree climbing lions”.